-At times, it feels as though I’ve lived a life based upon inspirational quotes.
-All those juicy metaphysical pearls of zen wisdom strewn and strafed across the internet’s fertile landscape.
+Sometimes, it feels as though I’ve lived a life based on inspirational quotes.
+All those juicy metaphysical pearls of Zen wisdom strewn and strafed across the internet’s fertile landscape.

-But I digress, for it was those same streets that gave birth to my fascination with philosophy.
-Desperation can be one hell of a motivator when it comes down to either conquering yourself or being conquered by yourself.
+But I digress, for as life would have it, those same streets gave birth to my adherence to philosophy.
+After all, desperation can be one hell of a motivator when it comes down to either conquering yourself or being conquered by yourself.

-Then again, not the philosophical meanderings of Plato or Socrates style philosophy mind you, the forebearers of western thought.
-No, I precious to the arcane ancient esoteric writings of The Vedas, Sutras, and Tao te Ching.
-Unlike the Judeo Christian message, so many peers grew up listening to, these scribes resonated with me on a much deeper level.
+Then again, not the philosophical meanderings of Plato or Socrates, the forebearers of western thought.
+Rather, I am alluding to the arcane ancient esoteric writings of The Vedas, Sutras, and Tao te Ching, which, unlike the Judeo-Christian message my peers grew up with, resonated with me on a much deeper level.

 Amen For Zen

-Jump ahead several decades, and I am still to be found wading knee-deep in the muddied waters of life’s mysteries.
-Some abiding and self-evident while others still, unraveling layer upon layer so gradual as to be almost imperceptible.
-Waiting as it were for the young student’s mind to be openly able to receive.
+Jump ahead several decades, and I am still wading knee-deep in the muddied waters of life’s mysteries.
+Some are abiding and self-evident while others still, unraveling layer upon layer so gradually as to be almost imperceptible.
+Waiting, as it were, for the student’s mind to be open and able enough to receive.

-One such self-revealing truth seeped up through my cranial crevices sometime back during a regular morning tai chi practice.
+One such self-revelation seeped through the crevices of my cranium sometime back during my regular morning tai chi practice.
 It truly was a eureka moment.
-A mental shift that can skyrocket anyone’s personal productivity, as it has mine.
+A mental shift capable of skyrocketing anyone’s productivity, as it indeed has mine.

-Either visually or mentally you quickly become distracted by Task B, which draws you away from Task A. You decide it best to just get it out of the way, fully intending to return to Task A forthwith.
-But soon enough, the pattern repeats as once more you abandon Task A scurrying off to Task C.
+Either visually or mentally, you quickly become distracted by Task B, which draws you away from Task A. You decide it best to simply get Task B out of the way, fully intending to return to Task A immediately thereafter.
+But soon enough, the pattern repeats, and you find yourself once more abandoning Task A in favor of Task C.

-If and when you do return to task A you are so mentally and physically exhausted you either complete it haphazardly or not at all.
 This sporadic piecemeal approach results in you never giving a single task the full attention it deserves.
-And though busy all day you retire for the evening demoralized, feeling you’ve accomplished very little or worse yet, nothing at all.
+And though busy all day, you retire for the evening demoralized, feeling you’ve accomplished very little or, worse yet, nothing at all.